babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 need to configure some environment variables:

-- `PG_CONFIG`: should point to the location of the pg_config file in the Babelfish PostgreSQL engine installation, in our case: `$INSTALLATION_PATH/bin/pg_config`.
+- `PG_CONFIG`: should point to the location of the pg_config file in the Babelfish for PostgreSQL engine installation, in our case: `$INSTALLATION_PATH/bin/pg_config`.

-- `PG_SRC`: should point to the location of the Babelfish PostgreSQL engine source folder.
+- `PG_SRC`: should point to the location of the Babelfish for PostgreSQL engine source folder.

 - `cmake`: should contain the path of the cmake binary

-Supposing that you have installed the Babelfish PostgreSQL engine in `/usr/local/pgsql-13.4/`, you have downloaded the Babelfish PostgreSQL engine source code in `~/postgresql_modified_for_babelfish`, and cmake is installed in `/usr/local/bin/cmake`, the environment variables set up would be like this:
+Supposing that you have installed the Babelfish for PostgreSQL engine in `/usr/local/pgsql-13.4/`, you have downloaded the Babelfish for PostgreSQL engine source code in `~/postgresql_modified_for_babelfish`, and cmake is installed in `/usr/local/bin/cmake`, the environment variables set up would be like this: